Ko Jin-young: 2021

 Between July and October 2021 in the United States, Ko won the Volunteers of America Classic in The Colony, Texas, the Portland Classic in West Linn, Oregon, and the Cognizant Founders Cup in West Caldwell, New Jersey.
 By shooting 66 in her final round at the Founders Cup, she tied Annika Sörenstam's 16-year-old record of 14 consecutive rounds in the 60s.
 Ko's streak began in the final round of the Evian Championship in July, enabling two wins, a second-place finish, and a tie for sixth in the four tournaments of the streak.

 Later in October 2021, Ko won the BMW Ladies Championship in South Korea for her fourth win of the year, 11th overall on the LPGA Tour, and the 200th victory on the LPGA by a South Korean.
 Ko is the fifth South Korean with at least 10 career LPGA victories.
 The victory at the BMW Ladies Championship re-established Ko as the world number one in the official women's golf ranking as of October 25, but the 8 November ranking dropped her to #2, a fraction of an average point per event (9.028 to 9.032) behind Nelly Korda, because the calculations are over a two-year rolling average.

 In November 2021, Ko successfully defended her title at the CME Group Tour Championship in Naples, Florida.
 She also won the Race to the CME Globe, Player of the Year, and topped the money list.

 2022

 In March 2022, Ko won the HSBC Women's World Championship in Singapore.
-The was her 13th career LPGA Tour win and sixth win in her last 10 starts since June 2021.
+This was her 13th career LPGA Tour win and sixth win in her last 10 starts since June 2021.

 On 31 October, without her or Atthaya Thitikul playing in a tournament the prior week (24 October), she fell to world No. 2 on her average points from 7.25 to 7.09, to make Thitikul (7.20 to 7.13) become the new world No. 1 in the women's golf rankings.

 2023

 Ko successfully defended her HSBC Women's World Championship title in Singapore on 5 March, defeating Nelly Korda by two strokes.
+She reclaimed the world number one ranking on 22 May 2023, a week after winning her third Cognizant Founders Cup title, beating Minjee Lee in a playoff.

+Ko passed Lorena Ochoa for most weeks at number one in the Women's World Golf Rankings with 159 as of 26 June 2023.

+Ko lost in a playoff to Megan Khang on 27 August at the CPKC Women's Open when she double bogeyed the first playoff hole to Khang's par.
+But she earned $232,029 for the second place finish, pushing her total LPGA winnings to over $11.8 million and into the top 20 all-time.